saintzaw/tp/docs/UserGuide.md

 > ❗ **Warning**
 >
-> Editing a module that is not present will cause Modganiser to throw an error.
+> Modganiser will show an error if you edit a module that doesn't exist.
 >
 >![EditError](UG_Screenshots/Edit_Module_Not_In_List.png)